IGreatlyDislikeJavascript/bootstrap-tourist/README.md

         ```
     - `backdropOptions.highlightOpacity`: the alpha value of the div used to highlight the step element.
 You can control how visible/occluded the element is.
     - `backdropOptions.highlightColor`: the hex color code for the highlight.
 Normally you will want to use a white highlight (#FFF).
 However if your step element has a dark or black background, you may want to use a black highlight (#000).
 Experiment with the best colors for your UX.
+	- `backdropOptions.backdropSibling`: solves display issues when step.element is a child of an element with fixed position or zindex specified
     - `backdropOptions.animation`: The options can be either string literals specifying a CSS class, or a function.
 The application of these features work in exactly the same way for all backdropOptions.animation options.
 These options apply as per the following:
         - `backdropShow`: when a previously hidden backdrop is shown
         - `backdropHide`: when a previously visible backdrop is hidden